GamuceroJP/LorenzSystem/README.md

 temperatures.
 It had long
 been known that as the difference between these two temperatures is increased, the fluid can undergo transitions from a stationary state (no fluid motion) to steady flow to chaotic flow.
 This prompted him to consider a greatly simplified version of the Navier-Stokes equations as applied to this particular problem.
-Indeed, he grossly versimplified the problem as he reduced it to only three equations:
+Indeed, he grossly oversimplified the problem as he reduced it to only three equations:

 ![equation](https://latex.codecogs.com/gif.latex?%5Cdfrac%7Bdx%7D%7Bdt%7D%3D%5Csigma%28y-x%29) \
 ![equation](https://latex.codecogs.com/gif.latex?%5Cdfrac%7Bdy%7D%7Bdt%7D%3D-xz&plus;rx-y) \